metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_tls_terminated_route_v1_manifest.md

 Required:

 - `destination` (String) Destination is the destination URL where matching traffic is routed to.
 - `path_match` (Attributes) PathMatch is used to match requests based on what's in the path.
-Matching requests will be proxied to the Destinationdefined in this structure. (see [below for nested schema](#nestedatt--spec--path_match))
+Matching requests will be proxied to the Destination defined in this structure. (see [below for nested schema](#nestedatt--spec--path_match))
 - `target` (String)

 Optional:

-- `ca_bundle` (Attributes) CABundle is where we read the CA bundle from to authenticate thedestination (if non-empty) (see [below for nested schema](#nestedatt--spec--ca_bundle))
+- `ca_bundle` (Attributes) CABundle is where we read the CA bundle from to authenticate the destination (if non-empty) (see [below for nested schema](#nestedatt--spec--ca_bundle))
 - `mtls_cert` (Attributes) ForwardingMTLSCert is the certificate used for mTLS between voltron and the destination.
-Either both ForwardingMTLSCertand ForwardingMTLSKey must be specified, or neither can be specified. (see [below for nested schema](#nestedatt--spec--mtls_cert))
+Either both ForwardingMTLSCert and ForwardingMTLSKey must be specified, or neither can be specified. (see [below for nested schema](#nestedatt--spec--mtls_cert))
 - `mtls_key` (Attributes) ForwardingMTLSKey is the key used for mTLS between voltron and the destination.
-Either both ForwardingMTLSCertand ForwardingMTLSKey must be specified, or neither can be specified. (see [below for nested schema](#nestedatt--spec--mtls_key))
+Either both ForwardingMTLSCert and ForwardingMTLSKey must be specified, or neither can be specified. (see [below for nested schema](#nestedatt--spec--mtls_key))
 - `unauthenticated` (Boolean) Unauthenticated says whether the request should go through authentication.
-This is only applicable if the Targetis UI.
+This is only applicable if the Target is UI.

 <a id="nestedatt--spec--path_match"></a>
 ### Nested Schema for `spec.path_match`